-The planned traversals of the whole parking lot can be seen in Figure 38-Figure 40.
-There were no additional preference values during the traversal, and the traversal is planned based on visitedness and preference, with dynamic preference values.
-The traversal of the first floor (see Figure 38) is much longer than the traversal of the second floor (see Figure 40).
+The planned traversals for the whole car park can be seen in Figures 38–40.
+There are no additional preference values during the traversal, and the traversal is planned based on visitedness and preference, with dynamic preference values.
+The traversal of the first floor (Figure 38) is much longer than the traversal of the second floor (Figure 40).
 The first floor can be traversed in 56 steps, but the second floor needs only 33 steps to be traversed.
 The traversal method of the floors is the same, only the entrance locations are different.
 This example shows how the traversal depends on the location of the entrance point.